Understanding General Intercessions for Daily Mass

 1.For Pope Leo XIV and all bishops, that they may be true shepherds like St. Josaphat, tirelessly working for the unity of Christ's Church, let us pray to the Lord.Lord, hear our prayer.

-3.For those who are tempted by prejudice or intolerance towards other Christians, that St. Josaphat's example may convert their hearts, let us pray to the Lord.Lord, hear our prayer.
+3.For those who have lost faith or feel that God has abandoned them, that they may find their way back to something real, let us pray to the Lord.Lord, hear our prayer.

-5.That our parish may be a community that actively seeks dialogue and collaboration with other Christian denominations, let us pray to the Lord.Lord, hear our prayer.
+5.That our parish may be a place where people who have been hurt by religion feel safe enough to try again, let us pray to the Lord.Lord, hear our prayer.

 Optional:For our sick, bereaved, etc., special projects or events.Lord, hear our prayer.